hawkchen/exercise-maker/readme.md

 # Exercise Maker Introduction
-a maven plugin that **produces the corresponding exercise files based on the source project**.
+A maven plugin that **produces the corresponding exercise files based on the source project**.
 It removes some lines according to specific marks written in the comments to produce the exercise files.
 So that when we modify an example file slightly in the future, we don't have to create the corresponding exercise file again manually.

 ![](images/concept.png)

 # Turn Your Training/Example Project into an Exercise Project
-According to psychology study, people just can remember 30% of what they hear.
-But people can remember 60% of what they do.
-When I give a training to trainees, I will give them an exercise project that contains incomplete codes and request them to complete the code during a training.
-For Example, this is my original code:
+According to psychology study, people just can remember 30% of what they hear but 60% of what they do.
+When I give a training to trainees, I will give them an exercise project that contains **incomplete** codes and request them to complete the code during a training.
+For example, this is my original code:

 ```java
 public class HelloVM {